adaltas/node-shell/README.md

 The properties for options are:

+* `default` (anything)
+  Default value if none is provided; always part of the object return by parse, part of the arguments returned by stringify unless the "no_default" option is set.
 * `main` (object)
   Anything left which is not a parameter at the end of the arguments.
 * `name` (string)